Federal Medical-Biological Agency: Public Council

-By Order of the FMBA of Russia dated 09/10/2007 No. 252, a Public Council was established at the Federal Medical and Biological Agency to address issues of providing medical and sanitary care to employees of enterprises with particularly dangerous working conditions and residents of certain territories, conducting social and hygienic monitoring, issuing individual legal acts in the field of sanitary and epidemiological welfare and health care for employees of certain industries industries with particularly dangerous working conditions and the population of certain territories.
+By Order of the FMBA of Russia dated 09/10/2007 No. 252, a Public Council was established at the Federal Medical and Biological Agency to address issues of providing medical and sanitary care to employees of enterprises with particularly dangerous working conditions and residents of certain territories, conducting social and hygienic monitoring, issuing individual legal acts in the field of sanitary and epidemiological welfare and health care for employees of certain industries with particularly dangerous working conditions and the population of certain territories.
 The same order approved the Regulations on this Council and its composition.